Swedish Easter Celebration – Eggsexa:

 The event then shifts from the outdoor stage to the area around the Maypole.
 Traditional accordion and fiddle music allow Swedes and non-Swedes alike to participate in festive circle dances around the maypole, accompanied by much singing and laughter.
 Look for the many traditional Swedish folk costumes worn by men, women and children.
 Many of these costumes have been handed down from one generation to the next, valued for both their beauty and tradition.

 Midsummer foods can be purchased by the public.
-Kottbullar (Swedish meatballs) Limpa (sweet rye bread) Inlagd Gurka (pickled cucumbers) and Swedish almond coffeecake.
+Kottbullar (Swedish meatballs) served with bread, lingonberries, Inlagd Gurka (pickled cucumbers), and Swedish pastries.

 Foods served at the Ethnic Food Fair:

-Swedish meatballs, rye bread, cucumbers Swedish pancakes, almond coffeecake, cookies and pastries, coffee and lemonade.
+Swedish pastries, almond coffeecake, cookies and other pastries, coffee and lemonade.

 Foods served at the December Holidays: